How Red-eyed tree frog Inspired Wet-surface Adhesive Grippers

 This frog can cling to smooth, wet leaves using toe pads that work via a wet adhesion mechanism: a thin mucus layer between toe pad and leaf creates surface tension and capillary forces.
 Hexagonal epithelial cells separated by channels allow excess fluid to drain, maintaining suction even when the surface is wet.

-In the language of biomimicry, this falls under the Attach › Attach to wet surfaces category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Attach › Attach to wet surfaces category.

 The Design Principle